quangminhtra/quangminhtra/README.md

 Hello! 👋 I'm Minh, a Computer Engineering student at TMU University.
 I'm passionate about technology and coding, and I'm striving to become a professional front-end developer.
-Beyond the world of programming, I also have a deep love for anime and light novels, which are some of my favorite things to indulge in during my free time.
-Much like Cristiano Ronaldo's dedication and hard work in the world of sports, I aim to apply the same level of commitment to my journey in the tech industry.

 Education
 📚 Currently pursuing a degree in Computer Engineering at TMU University.